ajitsing/ajitsing.github.io/aboutme.md

 In addition to this blog, I also own and maintain other websites:

-- [PDF Tools Hub](https://www.pdftoolshub.online) – A collection of free online PDF tools.
+ - <a href="https://www.pdftoolshub.online" target="_blank">PDF Tools Hub</a> – A collection of free online PDF tools.